 For many lenders and business financing companies, short-term financing may be their most accessible product for the coming months.
 This makes sense because of the lower degree of risk.
 Short-term financing products tend to have higher interest rates and terms as short as just three or four months.

 The economy may improve dramatically throughout that time frame.
 Thus, short-term financing could bridge a gap in cash flow until more advantageous funding options become available.
-You could also use short-term financing to maintain operations while adapting to the new climate (i.e. hiring more delivery drivers, marketing your online ordering capabilities, etc.).
-And if you work with an alternative business financing company or online lender, you may be able to access short-term financing in under 48 hours.
+You could also use short-term funding to maintain operations while adapting to the new climate (i.e., hiring more delivery drivers, marketing your online ordering capabilities, etc.).

 Small Businesses: Don’t Give Up